razshare/catpaw-web-starter/README.md

 make start
 ```

-It's just as it sounds, run your program directly.\
-No debuggers, not extra overhead.
+This will build your client bundle and run your server without any debuggers or any other extra overhead.

 # Build